World Photography Day – 19 August

 A photograph has the ability to capture a place, person, experience, or an idea in time’s moment.
 For this very reason, it’s said that one picture is worth a thousand words.
 Photographs can convey a feeling faster and more effectively than words can.
 It has the ability to make the viewer see the world through the eyes of the photographer.
 Nothing can beat the simple pleasure of snapping away pictures and developing frames to enjoy the moments captured in them

-There’s a photographer lying hidden within each one of us.
 If you don’t believe us then scroll down your Instagram account to get a quick look and remind yourself of all those beautiful sunsets, landscape, those kitschy shots with dramatic backgrounds or those cuisines that you have captured.
 So, this year, why not celebrate world’s photography day to bring out the inner talent in you?
 Why not go out and snap a few moments yourself?
 If you enjoy a vintage experience, find an older camera, and enjoy the feel, and look, of 35mm film.
 Walk around and shoot some pictures to preserve the time in photographic form.
-Keep it interesting by Making a collage, which is a mixture of pictures, sometimes cut into different shapes than the usual rectangles of photos.
+Keep it interesting.
+Make a collage, which is a mixture of pictures, sometimes cut into different shapes than the usual rectangles of photos.

-Or, if you run a business, use this day as an opportunity to shoot some professional shots and update your marketing.
+Or, if you run a business.
+Use this day as an opportunity to shoot some professional shots and update your marketing.
 Hiring a photo studio and a photographer is always a better idea rather than simply grabbing a camera and taking some amateur shots outside.
-The first benefit of choosing a studio for your photo shoot or production is the professional look that you can more easily acquire in a studio.
-Furthermore, the availability of extra resources can be utterly useful; if you’re on-location shooting, and you suddenly have a brilliant idea, you may lack the correct resources to follow it up.
+The first benefit of choosing a studio for your photo shoot/production is the look that you acquire in a studio.
+Furthermore, the availability of extra resources can be utterly useful.
+If you’re on-location shooting, and you suddenly have a brilliant idea, you may lack the correct resources to follow it up.
 Hiring a photo studio ensures that you’ll have all the bits and pieces you would require to make your vision a reality.

-Or, if you are someone who likes to look at photographs, rather than shoot them or be a part of them, we would encourage you to spend some time online, looking at some of the most famous photos and influential artists of all time.
+Or, if you are someone who likes to look at photographs.
+We would encourage you to spend some time online, looking at some of the most famous photos and influential artists of all time.
 With so many iconic photos out there that you are bound to end up fascinated and mesmerised by them.

-On that note, from all of us here at Ramit Batra Photography & Films – we would like to wish you a Very Happy World Photography Day.
-Do join us on our Instagram page to celebrate our journey, updates & masterclasses on photography & filmmaking.

 Leave a Reply